swilli73/group-8-analysis/README.md

 [Resource referenced for execution of the c.execute function](https://mungingdata.com/sqlite/create-database-load-csv-python/)

+[Link to Google Slides presentation for this project]

+[Tableau Dashboard for this project]

 A collaboration between Stefan Williams, Eric Cregger, and Lucy Harris utilizing GitHub, Slack, and Zoom for communication and cooperation.

 ## Segment 1: Sketch It Out